 The above slide show is a rare glimpse inside an Australian outback pub in 1921.
 What’s also is remarkable about these images are that each photograph identifies the men inside the bar of the Stuart Arms Hotel, and some of their occupations.
 Pictures: Photographer, Jack Laver, State Library of South Australia

-THE Stuart Arms Hotel was the first hotel in Alice Springs (which was originally called Stuart).
+THE Stuart Arms Hotel was the first hotel in Alice Springs, established in 1888.

 Benstead left town shortly after in 1892, leasing the pub to Thomas Gunter under a five-year lease.
 He was the lessee until 1900.
 Charles Rutherford South then held the pub’s license until 1907.
 During this period, Benstead, who still owned the pub, foreclosed in 1902.
 It was then sold to William Garnet South in 1903.

 Alice Springs’ first barmaid, Mona Minahan began work at the Stuart Arms in 1931.

 The pub was gutted by fire in 1960, and later rebuilt as a two storey brick structure.
 It continued trading on the site until 1986 when it was demolished in January to make way for a shopping mall.

 The license was transferred into the shopping mall later known as The Alice Plaza where a tavern continued to trade for may years.